Regulations on children's television programming in the United States: 2006 changes

-In September 2004, the FCC announced revisions to the regulations to account for the then-upcoming digital television transition.
+In November 2004, the FCC announced revisions to the regulations to account for the then-upcoming digital television transition.
 An additional half-hour of E/I programming must be broadcast for every increment of 28 hours of additional free video programming the station offers via digital subchannels.
-The regulations also stipulate that an "E/I" logo must be displayed on-screen throughout such a program, that a regularly-scheduled E/I program may only be rescheduled 10% of the time, and that if rescheduled or moved to a different multicast channel, the station must announce the new scheduling on-air.
+The regulations also stipulate that an "E/I" logo must be displayed on-screen throughout such a program, that a regularly scheduled E/I program may only be rescheduled 10% of the time, and that if rescheduled or moved to a different multicast channel, the station must announce the new scheduling on-air.
+The logo requirement took effect in August 2005, following approval of the Office of Management and Budget.

 The FCC also instituted new rules for promoting websites during programs targeting children 12 and younger: they must offer "a substantial amount of bona fide program-related or other noncommercial content", and not contain any commercial or e-commerce content.
 Pages containing imagery of characters from the program must also be "sufficiently separated" from commercial areas of the site.
-The rule would be enforcable by the FCC for broadcast TV, and the Federal Trade Commission (FTC) for cable.
+The rule would be enforceable by the FCC for broadcast TV, and the Federal Trade Commission (FTC) for cable.

 The implementation of the advertising rules were deferred from February 2005 to January 2006, following concerns by broadcasters over the amount of time given to become compliant.
 Disney, NBC Universal, and Viacom issued a joint filing to the FCC in September 2005 to urge against the "far-reaching, burdensome and expensive" advertising rules, with Disney also suing over the regulations as being a violation of freedom of speech.
 On December 16, 2005, the FCC chose to delay the new regulation to March 6, 2006, in order to allow time for further discussion.
 They were implemented in September 2006.